SKuczynski17/Group-1-Final-Project/README.md

 ## SuperBowl Champion Predictions
 ### Why we choose this topic?

-# draft for  why we choose this topic
+We are excited to present our project on predicting SuperBowl champions using machine learning.
+Our topic was chosen due to the widespread popularity of the NFL and the SuperBowl, as well as the potential for innovation and challenge in using machine learning to predict outcomes.
-in these group project we have choosen the topic of predicting SuperBowl champions using machine learning.
-This topic was likely chosen due to the popularity of the NFL and the SuperBowl, as well as the challenge and potential for innovation in using machine learning to predict outcomes.
-The group is interested in analyzing the impact of key metrics such as Points Scored Differential, Turnover Differential, and Time of Possession on the likelihood of winning a SuperBowl.
+Our project aims to analyze the impact of key metrics such as Points Scored Differential, Turnover Differential, and Time of Possession on the likelihood of winning a SuperBowl.
+We plan to train a machine learning model on playoff team statistics from every regular season since 2010 and create a model that can provide ideal targets for these statistics and predict future SuperBowl winners.
+We believe that our project has the potential to contribute significantly to the field of sports analytics and showcase the power of machine learning in predicting outcomes.

 ### Questions to be answered:

 With this data we are looking to create a machine learning model to analyze the impact key metrics have on the likelyhood of winning a Superbowl and to predict future Super Bowl winners.